beejhuff/Magento-SimpleRedirect/app/code/local/Eyemagine/SimpleRedirect/readme.txt

 COMPATIBILITY:
 -------------------------------------------------------------------------------

-  - Tested on in Magento Enterprise Edition 1.12.0.2
+  - Tested only in Magento Enterprise Edition 1.12.0.2

 -------------------------------------------------------------------------------